trueos/trueos-docs/trueos-handbook/introducing.rst

 -------

 Many |trueos| users successfully run |trueos| on their laptops.
 However, some issues may occur, depending upon the model of laptop.
-These typically deal with:
+Some typical laptop issues;

 * **Sleep/suspend:** Unfortunately,
   :wiki:`Advanced Configuration and Power Interface <Advanced_Configuration_and_Power_Interface>`
-  (ACPI) is not an exact science, meaning experimentation with various :command:`sysctl` variables may be required to achieve successful sleep and suspend states on your particular laptop model.
-If the laptop is a ThinkPad,
-  `ThinkWiki <http://www.thinkwiki.org/wiki/ThinkWiki>`_ is an excellent resource.
+  (ACPI) is not an exact science, meaning experimentation with various :command:`sysctl` variables may be required to achieve successful sleep and suspend states on some laptops.
+For ThinkPad laptops, the `ThinkWiki <http://www.thinkwiki.org/wiki/ThinkWiki>`_ is an excellent resource.
 For other types of laptops, try reading the *SYSCTL VARIABLES* section of :command:`man 4 acpi` and check to see